Empress Matilda: Marriage and coronation

-In late 1108 or early 1109, King Henry V of Germany sent envoys to Normandy proposing that Matilda marry him, and wrote separately to her mother on the same matter.
+In late 1108 or early 1109, Henry V of Germany sent envoys to Normandy proposing that Matilda marry him, and wrote separately to her mother on the same matter.
 The match was attractive to the English king: his daughter would be marrying into one of the most prestigious dynasties in Europe, reaffirming his own, slightly questionable, status as the youngest son of a new royal house, and gaining him an ally in dealing with France.
-In return, Henry V would receive a dowry of 10,000 marks, which he needed to fund an expedition to Rome for his coronation as the Holy Roman emperor.
+In return, Henry V would receive a dowry of 10,000 marks, which he needed to fund an expedition to Rome for his coronation as Holy Roman emperor.
 The final details of the deal were negotiated at Westminster in June 1109 and, as a result of her changing status, Matilda attended a royal council for the first time that October.
 She left England in February 1110 to make her way to Germany.

 The couple met at Liège before travelling to Utrecht where, on 10 April, they became officially betrothed.
 On 25 July Matilda was crowned German queen in a ceremony at Mainz.
 There was a considerable age gap between the couple, as Matilda was only eight years old while Henry was 24.
-After the betrothal she was placed into the custody of Bruno, the archbishop of Trier, who was tasked with educating her in German culture, manners and government.
+After the betrothal she was placed into the custody of Archbishop Bruno of Trier, who was tasked with educating her in German culture, manners and government.
 In January 1114 Matilda was ready to be married to Henry, and their wedding was held at the city of Worms amid extravagant celebrations.
 Matilda now entered public life in Germany, complete with her own household.

-Political conflict broke out across the Empire shortly after the marriage, triggered when Henry arrested his chancellor, Archbishop Adalbert of Mainz, and various other German princes.
-Rebellions followed, accompanied by opposition from within the Church, which played an important part in administering the Empire, and this led to the formal excommunication of the Emperor by Pope Paschal II.
+Political conflict broke out across the empire shortly after the marriage, triggered when Henry arrested his chancellor, Archbishop Adalbert of Mainz, and various other German princes.
+Rebellions followed, accompanied by opposition from within the Church, which played an important part in administering the Empire, and this led to Henry's formal excommunication by Pope Paschal II.
 Henry and Matilda marched over the Alps into Italy in early 1116, intent on settling matters permanently with the Pope.
 Matilda was now playing a full part in the imperial government, sponsoring royal grants, dealing with petitioners and taking part in ceremonial occasions.
-The rest of the year was spent establishing control of northern Italy, and in early 1117 the pair advanced on Rome itself.
+The rest of the year was spent establishing control of northern Italy, and in early 1117 the couple advanced on Rome itself.